-Pesticide Testing Lab - Organochlorine Pesticides & PCBs
+Pesticides & PCBs

-Today, improper disposal, leaks, ageing caulk in older buildings, and burning of debris containing PCBs all continue to contribute to the levels found in air, water and soil.
-Once in the environment PCBs remain for long periods of time, as they do not readily break down.
+PCBs (polychlorinated biphenyls) are synthetic organic chemicals that were widely used from the 1930s until they were banned in the late 1970s.
+Until then, PCBs were already entering the environment by their manufacture and general use, but today, improper disposal, product leaks, and the burning of debris containing PCBs all continue to contribute to the levels found in air, water and soil.
+PCBs have been found in caulking, transformer fluids and electronics.
+Because of their stability, once in the environment PCBs remain for long periods of time as they do not readily break down.

 The concentrations of organochlorine pesticides and polychlorinated biphenyls (PCB) are determined by extracting the sample then analyzing the extract using gas chromatography (GC).
+GCs are configured with dual columns and electron capture detectors (ECD).
+This configuration provides second column confirmation with each sample injection.

-Method 608.3 includes both Pesticides and PCBs, and is used for wastewater samples.
+Method 608.3 includes both Pesticides and PCBs and is used for wastewater samples.

-The following sample prep methods are commonly used:
+The following sample prep methods are commonly used: 3510C, 3580A, 3546*, 3540C.

 * Effective February 26, 2024, SW-846 extraction method 3546 is now approved for the extraction of all solid matrices.
 This change from requiring Soxhlet extraction (3540C) for TSCA sites allows for faster and more environmentally friendly sample preparation.

-Visit the Federal Register to learn more about this long awaited change to the approved methods for PCBs.
+Visit the Federal Register to learn more about this long awaited change to the approved methods for PCBs

 The Following Pesticides are Commonly Reported: